Seating on the floor, the new mobility movement.

 So, that’s where covid-19 is linked to seating on the floor.

-Due to the covid pandemic, many people start working from home.
+Due to the covid pandemic, many people have started working from home.

-But the home ergonomics for office work is not the same that the one in the office.
+But the home ergonomics for office work differ from those in the office.

-In addition to this, we have to add that as big and comfortable a chair can be, it is always a chair, indeed the chair is a silent killer.
+In addition to this, we have to add that as big and comfortable as a chair can be, it is always a chair.
+Indeed, the chair is a silent killer.

-Seating on a chair does limit our ability to move around, as discomfort arises, while seating.
+Sitting on a chair limits our ability to move around as discomfort arises.

-Think now about seating on the floor and standing back up.
+Think now about sitting on the floor and standing back up.

 For the average adult, doing this task is not a comfortable thing.